 Plan B – Call a Licensed Electrician

-Once you get past the planning and digging phase, it may occur to you that this is a bigger project than you once imagined it was.
+Once you get past the planning and digging phase, you may notice that this is a more significant project than you once imagined it was.
 For instance, if you want to have a dedicated circuit for your shed, you’ll need to have a licensed electrician make the connection to your primary electrical panel.
 Every day, we help customers that thought this was an excellent DIY project but changed their minds.

 If we can help you add electricity to your shed or other structures in your yard, call us at Deshaies Electrical Services, and we’ll take the guesswork out of this project for you.
 Let us come out and light up your home!